bigskysoftware/htmx/www/extensions/web-sockets.md

 #### Socket wrapper

 You may notice that all events expose `detail.socketWrapper` property.
 This wrapper holds the socket object itself and the message queue.
 It also encapsulates reconnection algorithm.
-It also has a few methods:
+It exposes a few members:

-- `send(message, fromElt)` - sends a message.
-If the socket is not open, the message will be persisted in the queue instead.
+- `send(message, fromElt)` - sends a message safely.
+If the socket is not open, the message will be persisted in the queue instead and sent when the socket is ready.
-- `sendImmediately(message, fromElt)` - attempts to send a message regardless of socket state, bypassing the queue
+- `sendImmediately(message, fromElt)` - attempts to send a message regardless of socket state, bypassing the queue.
+May fail
+- `queue` - an array of messages, awaiting in the queue.

-This wrapper can be used in your event handlers to access the socket object, to monitor and manipulate the queue (e.g., you can reset the queue when reconnecting), but also, you can send additional messages using the same mechanisms as the extension itself.
-The `fromElt` parameter allows you to specify an element that will be the source of `htmx:wsBeforeSend` and `htmx:wsAfterSend` events when sending your messages, but in most cases you should keep it undefined to prevent infinite loops.
+This wrapper can be used in your event handlers to access the socket object, to monitor and manipulate the queue (e.g., you can reset the queue when reconnecting), and to send additional messages (e.g., if you want to send data in batches).
+The `fromElt` parameter is optional and allows to specify an element that will be the source of `htmx:wsBeforeSend` and `htmx:wsAfterSend` events when sending your messages, but in most cases you should keep it undefined to avoid event handlers recursion.

 ### Testing with the Demo Server